Tomev/qcflow/docs/source/model/models-from-code.rst

         |

-        Once the chain is defined in ``mfc.py``, we log it using MLflow.
-This step involves specifying the path to the script that contains the chain definition and using MLflow's ``langchain`` integration to ensure that all aspects of the chain are captured.
+        Once the chain is defined in ``mfc.py``, we log it using QCFlow.
+This step involves specifying the path to the script that contains the chain definition and using QCFlow's ``langchain`` integration to ensure that all aspects of the chain are captured.

         The ``input_example`` provided to the logging function serves as a template to demonstrate how the model should be invoked.
 This example is also stored as part of the logged model, making it easier to understand and replicate the model's use case.

-        The following code block demonstrates how to log the LangChain model using MLflow:
+        The following code block demonstrates how to log the LangChain model using QCFlow:

         .. code-block:: python

-            import mlflow
+            import qcflow

-            mlflow.set_experiment("Landscaping")
+            qcflow.set_experiment("Landscaping")

             chain_path = "./mfc.py"